sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

 Connecting Superset with Databricks
 -----------------------------------

-Now once Superset is running in UI, you can connect databricks database to it.
+Once Superset is running, you can connect it to Databricks Tables.

 NOTE * Make sure that databricks cluster is running